lawrencecandilas/lsc/doc/schemadef.md

 The application uses HTML form validation to enforce this validation requirement, and also checks again when processing submitted requests, so an SQL error should never be returned to the user even if hacked query strings are used.

+`must-be-unique` [Does not take a value]
+The application will require that this column in each row be unique.
+If this is specified, `UNIQUE` is specified in SQL statements when the application creates its database.

+The application uses HTML form validation to enforce this validation requirement, and also checks again when processing submitted requests, so an SQL error should never be returned to the user even if query strings are hacked.